AlteredAdmin/Curated-lists/Programming/Low or No Code Tools.md

 ## Tools
 - [Airtable](https://www.airtable.com/) -  Our mission is to democratize software creation by enabling anyone to build the tools that meet their needs.
 People around the world use Airtable to do everything from cattle tracking to filmmaking.
 - [budibase](https://budibase.com/) -  Design, build, automate, deploy and scale custom internal applications in minutes, and with confidence.
+- [Appsmith](https://www.appsmith.com/) - Build, ship, and maintain internal tools, Connect to any datasource, Create UI with pre-built widgets, Code freely with an inbuilt JS editor, Deploy with 1 click

 ## Automation
 - [ifttt](https://ifttt.com/) - Quickly and easily automate your favorite apps and devices.